ufs-community/uwtools/README.md

 ### Creating a development shell

-To create an interactive development shell:
+To create an interactive development `bash` shell:

 1. Download, install, and activate the latest [Miniforge3](https://github.com/conda-forge/miniforge#download) for your system.
 If an existing conda (Miniforge, Miniconda, Anaconda, etc.) installation is available and writable, you may activate that and skip the first 5 recipe steps below.
 2. Install the [condev](https://github.com/maddenp/condev) package into the base environment.